 you are going to paint this precisely, you better be good, because any flaw will stand out.

 I like the contrast between the girl with the background.

 Notice the "analogous" color scheme.
 Using only reds and oranges makes this a very "warm" painting.

 I reproduced it so large to show the incredible detail.
-You can see it bigger and better at Paul W. McCormacks web site
+Paul W. McCormack

 Charlotte Huntley is a master at it because this accumulating of shapes and colors had to be created from nothing at all.